victorliu-sq/PaperWriting/FlashSMP.md

 ### Descrition of Algorithm

-Using atomicMin, we can implement parallel version of the McVitie-Wilson algorithm in a way that can handle the contention gracefully
+Using `atomicMin`, we can implement a parallel version of the McVitie-Wilson algorithm for the Stable Marriage Problem (SMP) that handles contention efficiently, as described in Algorithm 2.

-Each thread in the kernel corresponds to a unique man (processor), identified by a thread ID computed using block and thread indices.

-Initially, the thread checks if its ID is within the bounds of the number of men and women.
-If so, it proceeds to initialize variables such as the current man's ID, the rank of the current proposal, and the indices for preference and rank lists.

-The algorithm then enters a loop where each man proposes to the next woman on his preference list.
-In each iteration, the thread retrieves the current man's next choice of woman and the ranks associated with this proposal from device memory.
-The man then updates his proposal index to move to the next woman on his list.
+The algorithm operates in parallel, with each processor (thread) corresponding to a unique man.
+The main data structures used are PRNodes, preference lists for women, and the rank matrix for men.
+Another crucial data structure is Women's Match Ranks, an array initialized with 𝑛*n* entries set to 𝑛*n*, indicating that all women are unpaired and ready to pair with any proposer.
+This array stores the rank of the current partner for each woman and will be returned as the result of the SMP instance.

-The key operation here is the atomicMin function, which ensures that a woman accepts the best proposal when multiple men propose to her simultaneously.
-When a man proposes to a woman, atomicMin attempts to update the woman's current match (husband) to the proposing man if his rank is better (lower) than her current match.
-This operation is atomic, meaning it is performed without interruption, ensuring that only one man's proposal is accepted if multiple proposals are made at the same time.
-If the woman's current match is better (lower rank) than the proposing man's, the proposing man is effectively rejected, and the loop continues.
+The algorithm proceeds as follows: each processor starts by initializing variables for the man's ID (`manID`), the rank of the current proposal (`r_w`), and a flag (`matched`) to track whether the man has successfully paired.
+Each man then repeatedly proposes to the next woman on his preference list.
+The processor retrieves the next woman and the rank of the man from the PRNodes array.
+When a man proposes to a woman, `atomicMin` attempts to update the woman's current match to the proposing man if his rank is better (lower) than her current match.
+This atomic operation ensures that only one man's proposal is accepted if multiple proposals are made simultaneously.

-If the proposal is accepted (i.e., the woman's current match is updated to the proposing man), the loop breaks.
-However, if the proposal is rejected but the woman prefers the proposing man over her current match, the algorithm needs to switch the man that the current thread represents.
-This is achieved by updating the thread's man ID to the rejected man (the previous match of the woman), allowing the rejected man to continue proposing.
+There are three cases for a proposal.
+If a proposal is accepted by an unpaired woman, the processor sets the `matched` flag to true, indicating that the processor should complete its execution.
+If the proposal is rejected because the woman's current match has a lower rank, the man moves to the next woman on his list, and the loop continues.
+If the proposal is accepted but the woman prefers the new proposer over her current match, the processor updates the `manID` to the rejected man (the woman's previous match), using the preference list of that woman, and sets `r_w` to the next rank this rejected man should propose to, based on the woman's rank matrix.
+The rejected man then continues proposing to the next woman on his preference list.

-The switch operation is performed as follows: If the woman prefers the proposing man over her current match, the algorithm updates the man ID to the rejected man.
-This rejected man now needs to continue proposing to the next woman on his preference list.
-The proposal index for the new man ID is updated to reflect the next woman he should propose to, based on the rank matrix.

-The loop continues until a proposal is accepted or all women on the man's list have been proposed to.
-The use of atomic operations ensures consistency and correctness across multiple threads operating in parallel.
-This parallel processing approach significantly speeds up the computation by leveraging the power of CUDA-enabled GPUs, allowing many proposals and updates to occur simultaneously.
+The loop continues until a proposal is accepted by an unpaired woman.
+By using `atomicMin`, the algorithm ensures efficient handling of contention, allowing multiple proposals and updates to occur simultaneously.
+This leads to improved performance and faster convergence.